• Home

 The real challenges in animal rescue management aren't the ones you expect.
 Medical record chaos, key-person risk, and saying yes too many times.

-This is the most common one and the most dangerous.
-Your intake process, your vet contacts, which fosters can handle medical cases, where the supply donations get stored — all of it lives in one or two people's brains.
-When those people burn out (and they will), the organization craters.
+This is the most dangerous one.
+Intake process, vet contacts, which fosters will take kittens and which ones won't, where the donated food is stored, who has a key to the storage unit.
+All of it lives in one or two brains.
+When those people burn out (and eventually, someone will), the organization doesn't gracefully transition.
+It falls apart.

-Write things down.
-It doesn't have to be formal.
-A shared Google Doc with "here's how we do intake" is infinitely better than nothing.
-Better yet, put your processes into a system that anyone on the team can access.
-The rescue that survives losing a key person is the one where the knowledge isn't trapped.
+Write things down somewhere.
+It doesn't need to be a formal operations manual with a table of contents.
+A Google Doc titled "here's how we do intake" that's ugly but exists is already miles ahead of most rescues.
+Better yet, put the information into a system anyone on the team can open without asking permission.
+The rescues that survive losing a founder are the ones where the knowledge wasn't trapped inside her to begin with.

-"The vet faxed the records" or "I think that's in the blue folder" or "check the shared drive, it might be under 'medical' or maybe 'vet stuff 2024.'"
-Sound familiar?
+"The vet faxed the records."
+"I think it's in the blue folder."
+"Check the shared drive, it's under 'medical' or maybe 'vet stuff 2024.'"
+Every one of those sentences is a confession.

 You said yes too many times

 Every rescue goes through this.
-An urgent case comes in and you take it even though you're already at capacity.
+An urgent case comes in and you take it even though you're already over capacity.
 Then another one.
 Then another one.
-Now you're stretched so thin that the quality of care drops for every animal, your volunteers are exhausted, and you're spending more time putting out fires than actually running the organization.
+Now volunteers are burning out, the quality of care drops across the board, and the whole operation starts running on adrenaline instead of a plan.

-Setting a hard cap on how many animals you can take at once feels brutal.
-But an organization that consistently provides good care for 25 animals will place more of them successfully than one that's drowning with 50.
-Your cap is whatever number lets you provide proper medical care, give each animal enough attention, and not burn out your team.
+Setting a hard cap feels brutal.
+It feels like abandoning animals.
+But a rescue that consistently provides good care for 25 animals will place more of them successfully than one drowning with 50.
+Your cap is whatever number lets you do vet follow-ups on time, give each animal enough human attention, and not lose your volunteers.
+Anything above that number is animals you can't actually help.

-The rescues that move faster on this place more animals.
-Online forms that collect everything you need upfront (housing situation, other pets, vet reference, daily schedule) mean you're not playing phone tag to get basic info.
-And having all the applications in one place instead of scattered across your inbox means nothing falls through the cracks.
+Rescues that move faster on this place more animals.
+That's not a marketing insight, it's just arithmetic.
+Online forms that collect housing, other pets, vet reference, and daily schedule upfront mean no phone tag for basic info.
+Having everything in one place (not an inbox with 400 unread emails) means nothing gets missed.

 Nobody knows what happened today

-Your volunteer came in and gave medication to three animals, moved one to a new foster, and noticed that a dog seemed off during feeding.
+A volunteer came in and gave meds to three animals, moved one to a new foster, and noticed a dog wasn't eating.
 Did any of that get communicated to the person coming in tomorrow?
-In a lot of rescues, the answer is "maybe, if they remembered to text someone."
+In most rescues the answer is "maybe, if they remembered to text someone."

-A shared task board or daily log where people note what they did and what needs attention is a small change that prevents a lot of problems.
-The "what needs attention today" view in PawPlacer exists specifically because we heard this complaint so many times.
+A shared task board where people note what they did and what needs attention prevents a lot of downstream problems.
+The "what needs attention today" view in PawPlacer exists because we heard this complaint from basically every rescue we talked to early on.

 Funding is always tight

-This one never goes away, but there are things that help.
-Set up a way to accept donations online — not just at events, and not just through Facebook fundraisers.
-A simple donation page with suggested amounts and multiple payment options will bring in more than you'd expect from people who want to help but aren't going to mail a check.
+Set up a way to accept donations online with multiple payment methods.
+Not just at events, not just a Facebook fundraiser, not just checks.
+A simple donation page with suggested amounts ($25 covers a vaccine, $200 covers a dental) pulls in more than you'd expect from people who want to help but aren't going to mail anyone anything.

-Track where your money comes from.
-If you know that 40% of your donations come from adoption follow-up emails, you'll prioritize those emails.
-If your brewery fundraiser barely breaks even after costs, you might skip it next year.
-Most rescues don't track this, which means they can't make good decisions about where to put their limited energy.
+Track where the money comes from.
+If 40% of donations come from follow-up emails to adopters, those emails become a priority.
+If the annual brewery fundraiser barely breaks even after costs, skip it next year.
+Most rescues don't track this and then wonder why their revenue feels random.

-Running a rescue is hard in ways that have nothing to do with the animals.
-It's logistics, communication, record-keeping, and not letting important things slip through the cracks.
-The organizations that last are the ones that take the boring operational stuff seriously — not because it's exciting, but because it's what keeps the doors open so you can keep saving animals.
+Running a rescue is hard in ways that have almost nothing to do with the animals.
+A lot of it is logistics, records, follow-up, and not letting important things slip through the cracks.
+The organizations that last are the ones that take the boring operational stuff seriously, because when the operational stuff breaks, the animal stuff breaks too.
+Usually on a bit of a delay, so you don't catch it until it's already a problem.

 Manage your rescue with PawPlacer